 Verbally discussing topics and notes helped me most.
-Many people made study guides and would rewrite notes.
-Study guides were a great way to condense information but going through lecture notes and slides with a friend and discussing them out loud helped me retain more information than just rote repetition and memorization.
+Many people make study guides and rewrite notes on a daily basis.
+Study guides and anatomy flashcards are a great way to condense information.
+However, going through lecture notes with a friend and discussing them out loud helped me retain more information than just rote repetition and memorization.

 Were there any classes, within your DVM program that were especially relatable to your current position?

 My entire clinical year was the most helpful.
 It seems like the 3 years prior were just leading up to FINALLY feeling like a Veterinarian.
 The informative years are necessary but physically touching animals and realizing that all those specific classes were needed for the broader big picture of medicine and surgical cases were where everything began to click.

 What was the most challenging class, in your DVM program at Ross University School of vet med?